Vokuar/Guide-github-pages/README.md

 This is a guide to set up a github pages site
 <br />
-[This is a example site](https://vokuar.github.io/template-webpage.io/) You can see a example here it [here](https://github.com/Vokuar/template-webpage.io)
+[This is a example site](https://vokuar.github.io/template-webpage.io/) You can see a example Repo [here](https://github.com/Vokuar/template-webpage.io)
 <br />
 It's very simple
 If you do not currently have a github account sign up a github account